myhdl/myhdl/doc/source/manual/reference.rst

        This attribute can be used to add component declarations to the VHDL output.
 When a string is assigned to it, it will be copied to the appropriate place in the output file.

+    .. attribute:: library

+       This attribute can be used to set the library in the VHDL output file.
+The assigned value should be a string.
+The default library is ``work``.

 .. _ref-conv-user: